phmehta95/tensorflow_project/README.md

 C) image_predictor.py -> This script takes external testing data (e.g. a user's uploaded image of their hand) to classify it.
-PixelLib is used to give the background a block colour to help the classify focus on the hand in the image.
+PixelLib is used to give the background a block colour to help the classifier focus on the hand in the image.
 The prediction is output as a simple print statement.